 A Certified Educational Planner, Timothy B. Lee has guided young people to make informed educational decisions for over three decades.
 Before entering private practice, he was associate director of admissions for two years and placement advisor for five years at two leading New England schools.
 Mr. Lee graduated from Harvard College and received a master’s degree in adolescent development from the Harvard Graduate School of Education.
 As the director of educational services at Advocates for Human Potential, Tim worked with students to find the best fit for an independent school or college as well as with those seeking alternatives to meet their learning or emotional needs.
 He is an active member of the Independent Educational Consultants Association (IECA) the professional association for independent educational consultants.
 Tim served on the Board for Directors for 9 years.
 Elected to the executive committee he was Vice President of Ethics and Practices and served as President for 2 years.
 He is a member of the New England Association of College Admission Counseling, National Association for College Admission Counseling, and American Institute of Certified Educational Planners.
 Tim currently works as an independent educational consultant for the North Bridge Advisory Group.

 Linda Echt, Ed.M.

-Linda Echt is principal owner of: LINDAECHTCONSULTING, LLC.
-She most recently consulted long-term with The Beautiful Stuff Project.
-She was a long time Head at Atrium School.
+Linda Echt is principal owner of: LINDA ECHT CONSULTING, LLC.
+She consults with independent schools and other non-profit organizations.
+She was a long time Head at Atrium School and the founder of their middle school program.
 Prior to that she was the founder of Kesher (an innovative approach to Jewish education) in Cambridge and helped to replicate the program on the east coast, in New York and in Newton.
 Linda holds a Masters in Education (Administration) from Lesley University and went to Michigan State University and graduated with a triad major in History of Art, Philosophy and Religious Studies.

 Amy Kaser, MBA, CFP